slatedocs/slate/source/includes/administration/_products.md

 ### Product Catalogs

-The product catalogs determines the product configured for a service type and maybe specific connections.
+The product catalogs determine the product configured for a service type and optionally for specific connections.

 <!-------------------- LIST PRODUCT CATALOGS -------------------->
 #### List product catalogs